schwmr/LawScienceTech14/README.md

 Syllabus
 ========

+This graduate course gives a comprehensive overview of current challenges in the information society from a legal perspective.
+It addresses current legal, regulatory and policy issues of intellectual property laws associated with innovation in science, Internet and related emerging technologies in the information society.
+The course has its foundations in the intellectual property framework but will touch upon related legal and interdisciplinary themes such as communication, Internet or privacy law, where appropriate.
+The course is divided into two major methodological parts:

 ###Basic module

 The basic module aims at giving an extensive overview of basic concepts of intellectual property law in in the information society divided along traditional areas of law, whereby special emphasis is given to the European dimension.
 Additionally, this module will also give an overview of the challenges persistent in the traditional intellectual property regime such as issues of cross border trade, parallel import and exhaustion, or the intersections with competition law.
 The following themes will be covered in this first part: